zouhair/NHLGames/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help fix NHLGames
+title: ''
+labels: ''
+assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+If your title may be unclear, please add a clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+If applicable, enumerate the steps to reproduce the issue:
 1.
 2.
 3.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+If applicable, describe what you expect to happen.

 **Console log**
 Please, paste here the console log of the app, click on `copy to clipboard` in settings.